 Mute your microphone when you are not speaking.

-Choose a nice neutral spot or make your background blurry. (blur)
+Choose a nice neutral place or blur your background (blur).

-Try to use a headset and not the microphone of your laptop.
+Try using a headset and not your laptop microphone.